 The Cardiff Central Enhancements Programme will increase capacity, reduce congestion and transform the passenger environment.

-The aim of the Programme is to deliver improvements to Cardiff Central to make it fit for purpose now and into the 2040s, whilst enabling it to form part of an integrated transport hub (including the new bus station, a cycle hub and improved taxi rank and drop off points) which enables accessible, seamless and sustainable travel as well as supports a vibrant and diverse economy, and provides an iconic gateway to Wales.
+The aim of the programme is to deliver improvements to Cardiff Central to make it fit for purpose now and into the 2040s, whilst enabling it to form part of an integrated transport hub (including the new bus station, a cycle hub and improved taxi rank and drop off points) which enables accessible, seamless and sustainable travel as well as supports a vibrant and diverse economy, and provides an iconic gateway to Wales.

-|GRIP Process (Governance for Railway Investment Projects) for improving Cardiff Central and surrounding transport connections|
+|Stages for improving Cardiff Central and surrounding transport connections|

-|GRIP Stage 1: Output Definition||This stage establishes the scope of investment and the work being proposed.
+|Output definition||This stage establishes the scope of investment and the work being proposed.

 In particular, it considers:

-|During this phase, the views, ideas and aspirations for Cardiff Central station and its surrounding transport connections are gathered to inform the feasibility of initial designs of various options.
+|Project feasibility||During this phase, the views, ideas and aspirations for Cardiff Central station and its surrounding transport connections are gathered to inform the feasibility of initial designs of various options.

-|Summer 2021 – Spring 2022||COMPLETE|
+|Summer 2021 - spring 2022||COMPLETE|

-|At the end of this phase, the various options available to improve the station will have been identified; each of these available options will have been assessed; and a single option and outline design will have been recommended.
-The business case should confirm whether or not the chosen option is affordable, including consideration of whole-life cost issues, whether it can be delivered in a reasonable timescale, whether it will provide value for money, and, on this basis, whether to proceed to detailed station design and implementation.||Spring 2022 – Winter 2022/23||LIVE|
+|Option selection||At the end of this phase, the various options available to improve the station will have been identified; each of these available options will have been assessed; and a single option and outline design will have been recommended.
+The business case should confirm whether or not the chosen option is affordable, including consideration of whole-life cost issues, whether it can be delivered in a reasonable timescale, whether it will provide value for money, and, on this basis, whether to proceed to detailed station design and implementation.||Spring 2022 - autumn 2023||LIVE|

-|Development of the chosen single Station option selected in Stage 3 commences to create the outline design.
-Outline designs are produced, and any technical or legal issues that could cancel an option or a project are usually identified by this point.||Winter 2022/23 – Summer 2023||Funded - due to start on completion of previous phase|
+|Single option development||Development of the chosen single station option selected in the option selection stage commences to create the outline design.
+Outline designs are produced, and any technical or legal issues that could cancel an option or a project are usually identified by this point.||Autumn 2023 - spring 2024||Funded - due to start on completion of previous phase|

-|This Stage will deliver the full engineering design for Cardiff Central which will be used to deliver the improvements.
+|Detailed design||This stage will deliver the full engineering design for Cardiff Central which will be used to deliver the improvements.
 This includes cost time estimates, resources and risk assessments will have been completed.||Funding not yet committed|

-|Construction of the improvements to Cardiff Central are built to the design and specification detailed during stage 5.
-It is tested to confirm everything is operating as specified and commissioned into use.||Funding not yet committed|
+|Construction, test and commission||Construction of the improvements to Cardiff Central are built to the design and specification detailed during the previous stage.
+It’s tested to confirm everything is operating as specified and commissioned into use.||Funding not yet committed|